Vail Ski Swap returns for 49th year

 More information: The Swap features products from across all snowsport disciplines: alpine, snowboard, telemark, backcountry and Nordic.
 The Swap also presents an array of new soft goods and accessories, such as jackets, pants, helmets, gloves and goggles.
 A percentage of proceeds go to Vail Ski & Snowboard Academy.
 Drop off dates for gear is Oct.
 20 and 25 with locations in Avon, Eagle and Vail.

 The Vail Ski & Snowboard Swap, a local tradition since 1969, returns Oct.
-26-28 to the Dobson Ice Area in Lionshead.
+26-28 to the Dobson Ice Area in Lionshead Village.
 With gear drop-off days set for Oct.
-20 and 25, it's a great time of year to clear out unwanted ski and snowboard equipment while earning cash to buy something new.
+20 and 25, it's also a great time of year to clear out unwanted ski and snowboard equipment while earning cash to buy something new.

-The event, which raises funds for Ski & Snowboard Club Vail, features products from across all snowsport disciplines: alpine, snowboard, telemark, backcountry and Nordic.
-The Swap also presents an array of new soft goods and accessories, such as jackets, pants, helmets, gloves and goggles, as compiled by vendors from around the region.
+The event, which raises funds for Ski & Snowboard Club Vail, features products from all snowsport disciplines: alpine, snowboard, telemark, backcountry and Nordic.
+The Swap also presents an array of new soft goods and accessories, such as jackets, pants, helmets, gloves and goggles from vendors from around the region.

-"The Vail Ski Swap is one of our favorite ways to kick off the ski and snowboard season here in the Vail Valley," said SSCV communications manager Geoff Mintz.
-"It's really a tremendous effort by volunteers, SSCV staff and members of the community, who come together for one of the biggest ski and snowboard swaps in the country.
-It's been replicated many times over, but there's really nothing like the original."

 Ski & Snowboard Club Vail, one of the valley's oldest nonprofit organization, was founded in 1962 to provide training and competition programs for aspiring young athletes and has continued to evolve since its inception, branching out into five program disciplines: alpine, freeskiing, mogul, snowboard, and Nordic.
-A percentage of sales from the Swap benefit the club, helping the organization fulfill its mission to inspire character growth and excellence in young athletes throughout the Vail community.
+A percentage of sales from the swap benefit the club.

 "The Swap really goes beyond the exchange and purchasing of equipment," said SSCV events director Euginnia Seyferth.
 "It's a celebration of winter.
 When you see the excitement on a kid's face who just snagged a pair of skis or boots, it's a really fun atmosphere and it gets you super pumped for the season."